Try these simple tips to stay warm and save energy this Winter.

 Remember that your house will take a while to heat up after you turn it on, and cool down after you turn it off, so try setting the timer so the heating kicks in 20 minutes before you wake up and switches off 15 minutes before you leave home.

-In the evening, set it to come on 20 minutes before you get home from work, and turn off 20 minutes after you go to bed.
+In the evening, set it to come on 20 minutes before you get home from work, and turn off 20 minutes before you go to bed.

 Not sure how to set your timer?
 There's a guide for that!